 Your 13-year-old daughter probably is not in love with those home decor items she picked out when she was 6.
 Add them to the yard sale pile and make another 6-year-old very happy.

 Maybe it is too small or it itches or doesn’t fit quite right.
 Whatever the reason–if you don’t wear it, add it to the yard sale pile and make some cash from it.

 7. Exercise Equipment You are Not Using

-If the exercise equipment is collecting dust or being used to dry towels, it needs to go.
+If the exercise equipment is being used to dry towels, it needs to go.

 8. Books You Won’t Read Twice

-Just like you dwindled you child’s book collection above to their favorites it is time to take yours down to what you truly will open and read again.
-Sell the rest and treat yourself to a new read.
+Just like you dwindled your child’s book collection above to their favorites, it is time to take yours down to what you truly will open and read again.

 9. Jewelry & Accessories You Don’t Wear

 Scarves, belts, hats, jewelry–go through it all and keep just what you know you wear.